mavryk-network/taquito/website/versioned_docs/version-20.0.0/global_constant.md

 ## How to deploy a contract using the storage property if I use global constant in the storage part of the code?

 Taquito needs the Michelson value of global constants to encode the storage argument properly into the corresponding Michelson data.
-To do so, you will need to set a global constant provider on the `TezosToolkit` instance.
+To do so, you will need to set a global constant provider on the `MavrykToolkit` instance.

 Note that there is no RPC endpoint available at that time (v11.1.0) that allows fetching global constant values based on their hashes.
 Taquito provides a default global constant provider named `DefaultGlobalConstantsProvider` where the hash and corresponding JSON Michelson value must be manually provisioned using its `loadGlobalConstant` method.